-: Reproduced from the Combined Drought Indicator of the JRC European Drought Observatory (Toreti et al., 2022) and some key impacts in different sectors (see text for references).
+Source: Based on the Combined Drought Indicator of the JRC European Drought Observatory (Toreti et al., 2022) and some key impacts in different sectors (see text for references).

-As highlighted in Chapter 6, heat and drought stress on crops can cause significant crop losses and yield reductions, affecting food security.
-Only a small fraction of Europe's cropland is irrigated (5.6% in 2016), although there are large regional variations, with irrigation widely used in southern Europe and far less in northern, central and eastern Europe (9).
+As highlighted in the Chapter 6, heat and drought stress on crops can cause significant crop losses and yield reductions, affecting food security.
+Only a small fraction of Europe's cropland is irrigated (5.6% in 2016) though there are very large regional variations, with irrigation widely used in southern Europe, and far less in northern, central and eastern Europe (8).
 Rainfed agriculture may be more vulnerable to drought than irrigated agriculture.
 In 2018, for example, extremely low rainfall and warm spring and summer temperatures sharply reduced yields of major cereal crops, below the 10th percentile (Beillouin et al., 2020).
-This, in turn, drove up prices, by an estimated 34% for soft wheat and 48% for barley (EC, 2018e; EC, 2018a; Brás et al., 2021).
+This, in turn, drove up prices, by an estimated 34% for soft wheat and 48% for barley (EC DG AGRI, 2018; EC, 2018a; Brás et al., 2021).